ngaffa/aws-operation-dynamodb-import/README.md

 # aws-operation-dynamodb-import

-An Example to import a big json Array To DynamoDb
+An Example to import a big json array to DynamoDb via the AWS SDK of node

 # aws-operation-dynamodb-import